Ancurio/mkxp/README.md

 [**OSX**](https://app.box.com/mkxpmacbuilds) by Ali
 [**Windows (mingw-w64 32bit)**](http://ancurio.bplaced.net/mkxp/mingw32/)

+## Should I use mkxp
+mkxp primarily targets technically versed users that are comfortable with Ruby / RGSS, and ideally know how to compile the project themselves.
+The reason for this is that for most games, due to Win32-API usage, mkxp is simply not a plug-and-play solution, but a building block with which a fully cross-platform version can be created in time.

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in.
 Currently there are three bindings: